ACA’s Preventative Care Coverage and Religious Freedom

 The list of preventative services covered under this mandate are created by three entities: (1) the Preventative Services Task Force which scores evidence-based services and requires all services receiving an “A” or “B” score to be covered with no cost-sharing; (2) the Advisory Committee on Immunization Practices (“ACIP”) which recommends vaccines for children and adults; and (3) the Health Resources and Services Administration (HRSA) which develops preventative care guidelines for women and children.

-Second, they argued that the preventative services mandate violated the Vesting Clause, because members of the Preventative Services Task Force were unconstitutionally exercising Executive Presidential power to determine which services are included in the preventative services mandate.
+Second, they argued that the preventative services mandate violated the Vesting Clause because members of the Preventative Services Task Force were unconstitutionally exercising executive presidential power to determine which services are included in the preventative services mandate.

-Third, plaintiff’s argued that the preventative services mandate violated the nondelegation doctrine, because the Preventative Services Task Force, ACIP, and HRSA, were all unconstitutionally exercising decision-making authority delegated to Congress when they determined which services should be included under the preventative services mandate.
+Third, plaintiffs argued that the preventative services mandate violated the nondelegation doctrine, because the Preventative Services Task Force, ACIP, and HRSA, were all unconstitutionally exercising decision-making authority delegated to Congress when they determined which services should be included under the preventative services mandate.

-Lastly ,plaintiffs alleged that being required to cover an HIV prevention medication known as preexposure prophylaxis (PrEP), violated the Religious Freedom Restoration Act because it substantially burdened the exercise of their religious beliefs because it “facilitate[d]and encourage[d]homosexual behavior, prostitution, sexual promiscuity, and intravenous drug use.”
+Lastly, plaintiffs alleged that being required to cover an HIV prevention medication known as preexposure prophylaxis (PrEP), violated the Religious Freedom Restoration Act because it substantially burdened the exercise of their religious beliefs because it “facilitate[d]and encourage[d]homosexual behavior, prostitution, sexual promiscuity, and intravenous drug use.”

-On January 30, 2023, the DOJ and the plaintiffs finished briefing on the scope of a relief for the the Court’s ruling on the fate of the ACA’s preventative services coverage requirement.
+On January 30, 2023, the DOJ and the plaintiffs finished briefing on the scope of a relief for the Court’s ruling on the fate of the ACA’s preventative services coverage requirement.
 Read the plaintiff’s motion here.
 Read the DOJ’s motion here.

-On March 30, 2023, Judge Reed O’Connor, a Federal District Court Judge in the Northern District of Texas issued a broad decision vacating the implementation and enforcement of certain ACA required preventive services provisions.
+On March 30, 2023, Judge Reed O’Connor, a federal district court judge in the Northern District of Texas, issued a broad decision vacating the implementation and enforcement of certain ACA-required preventive services provisions.
 The court held that all agency action taken to implement or enforce the mandated coverage of U.S. Preventive Services Task Force, “A” or “B” recommended services was unlawful.
-The Court reasoned that the mandated coverage violated the Appointments Clause of the US Constitution.
-The Court also held that the PrEP mandate violated the plaintiffs’ rights under RFRA and enjoined the Defendants from enforcing the mandate against the plaintiffs.
+The court reasoned that the mandated coverage violated the Appointments Clause of the U.S. Constitution.
+The court also held that the PrEP mandate violated the plaintiffs’ rights under RFRA and enjoined the Defendants from enforcing the mandate against the plaintiffs.

-Last Updated on May 7, 2023 by Aimed Alliance
+Last Updated on July 5, 2024 by Aimed Alliance

 Share.